Er-Rahul-Tiwari/RecipesApp/readme.md

 1. Install live-server in globle in your pc, "npm install live-server -g"
 2. Second install package, "npm install"
-3. Run npm start at command line make sure your in root folder.
+3. Run "npm start" at command line make sure your in root folder.

 # OR